The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Proof Overview

-where we now introduce $\wh{f}_t$, the \emph{Fourier transform} of $f_t$, given by It turns out that this sums nicely---we show that player $T$'s ability to distinguish between a $\yes$ and a $\no$ case is bounded by and so our goal will be to prove that this sum is small in expectation over $(M_t)_{t=1}^T$.
+where we now introduce $\wh{f}_t$, the \emph{Fourier transform} of $f_t$, given by It turns out that this sums nicely---it can be shown that player $T$'s ability to distinguish between a $\yes$ and a $\no$ case is bounded by and so our goal will be to prove that this sum is small in expectation over $(M_t)_{t=1}^T$.

-\paragraph{The Evolution of Fourier Coefficients} To prove this, we use induction to bound the total value of weight-$2\ell$ Fourier coefficients for every $\ell$.
+To prove this, we bound the total value of weight-$2\ell$ Fourier coefficients for every $\ell$.
 As a ${\sim}\binom{\alpha n}{\ell}/\binom{n}{2\ell}$ fraction of these will end up being matched by a set of $\ell$ matching edges, it suffices to prove that the value is bounded by\footnote{This expression changes somewhat when $\ell \ge \qubits$, but we will disregard those highest-order terms in this overview.} where we have dropped some constants exponential in $T$ and $\ell$.
 Then if $\qubits \ll n$, this expression will be small enough for the final states to be hard to distinguish.

+\paragraph{The Evolution of Fourier Coefficients} We will bound the expression above by induction on $t$, considering how these coefficients evolve based on the message sent from player $t$ to player $t+1$.
+This is where the \emph{quantum} difficulty of the proof will arise, and is the most important novel element in our analysis---the combinatorial aspects of the evolution are similar to those in the classical case but now player $t$ may apply a quantum channel to generate $f_t$ rather than sending a deterministic\footnote{When proving a lower bound for a classical communication problem with a known input distribution, one may without loss of generality assume the players act deterministically.} message based on their input and the message $f_{t-1}$.

 The base case of the induction is straightforward (for simplicity we can think of player 1 as receiving $0^\qubits$ from a player $0$, and consider only an inductive step).
 For the inductive step, we need to understand the effect of player $t$ applying a quantum channel $\Ac$ to $f_{t -1}(x)$.
 This quantum channel itself is determined by player $t$'s input, and therefore (again fixing $(M_s)_{s=1}^t$) we can write $\Ac_x$ for its value when the underlying partition is $x$.
 As quantum channels are linear operators, we can define a Fourier transform that in particular obeys the convolution lemma for the Boolean Fourier transform, which tells us that Using the fact that $\wh{\Ac}_U$ is $0$ whenever $U$ is not $M_ts$ for some $s \in \bool^{\alpha n}$ (intuitively, this is because $\Ac_x$ only depends on the edge labels of the edges in $M_t$), we can write down ``mass transfer'' lemmas describing how coefficients of weight $2\ell_2$ of $f_t$ are formed from coefficients of weight $2\ell_1$ of $f_{t-1}$.
 We want to know how much weight can be contributed to $\wh{\Ac_x f_{t-1}(x)}(S)$ from $\wh{\Ac}_U \wh{f}_{t-1}(M_t\tr s \oplus S)$ where $\abs{S} = \ell_2$ and $M_t\tr s \oplus S = \ell_1$.